 Mariana thinks education is the most important component in making change.
 Her position as a coordinator is to focus on terminology, misconceptions, dos and don’ts of disclosure and the internal work examining policies to change within the college structure.
 Before 2017 people were hesitant in speaking about being undocumented.
 Things began to change while Mariana was an undergraduate and DACA came about.
 She emphasizes that DACA is NOT a pathway to citizenship.
 It protects a person from being deported and provides authorization to work.
 But the negative side of DACA is that it pits undocumented people against each other – those that have it and those who do not or the “good” and the “bad”.
 Also, providing all the documentation to apply for DACA along with engaging a lawyer and paying $500 is very difficult.
 The process is repeated periodically and must be adhered to by closing dates or one will lose the “privilege”.

-Mariana is not sure where life will take her except, she feels called to higher education.
+Mariana is not sure where life will take her except she feels called to higher education.
 She explains that education is most important because people like her parents never had the opportunity.
 She is curious what the narrative will be around immigration in 50 years.
 Will it shift even though there will always be people moving to new places?
 Her call to action is changing the view that many have of black and brown immigrants.

 Summary by Lois Bianchi, UUFNN Borderlands Justice Team